Q. What is a management fee?

 Q. Can I do any repairs and maintenance myself?

-A. We have a large range of contractors which we can organise at a discounted rate.
+A. We have a large range of contractors which we can organise at a great rates.
 Using our contractors saves you the hassle of dealing with emergency call outs and allows us to keep a record of what goes on at the property.
 It also makes it easier for your accountant at the end of the year as it keeps all income and expenditure on one end of year statement.

 Q. What do I do if I want to sell my property?